-Class Attendance & Participation: Students are responsible for the activity and direction of this course, including attendance in all class/supervision sessions and scheduling of counseling sessions.
+- 1) Class Attendance & Participation: Students are responsible for the activity and direction of this course, including attendance in all class/supervision sessions and scheduling of counseling sessions.
 This course requires substantial personal initiative and organizational skills.
 Competent management of one's schedule and commitments is essential.
-Anticipate committing at least 10-15 hours per week to this course.

-Students are required to meet weekly for supervision to review progress and to discuss specific clients and professional concerns.
+Anticipate committing at least 10-15 hours per week to this course. - Students are required to meet weekly for supervision to review progress and to discuss specific clients and professional concerns.
 Due to the experiential nature of the course and professional development objectives, attendance and punctuality will be important to the final grade.
 Active participation in class discussions, exercises, and supervision, as well as a willingness to give and receive constructive feedback are necessary components of development through this class.
-Professional etiquette/behavior will be expected.

-- 2) Readings: Specific articles and selected book chapters may be assigned throughout the semester to aid in expanding trainees' theoretical knowledge and conceptualization with regard to particular counseling interventions and special topics related to professional identity development. - 3) Transcripts: Two (2) session transcripts i.e., verbatim records of counseling sessions are required of each student: a mid-term transcription (12-15 minutes) and a final transcription (15-20 minutes).
+Professional etiquette/behavior will be expected. - 2) Readings: Specific articles and selected book chapters will be assigned throughout the semester to aid in expanding trainees' theoretical knowledge and conceptualization with regard to particular counseling interventions and special topics related to professional identity development.
+Please make sure you complete the assigned readings prior to group supervision sessions. - 3) Transcripts: Two (2) session transcripts i.e., verbatim records of counseling sessions are required of each student: a mid-term transcription (15 minutes) and a final transcription (20 minutes).
 This assignment will provide students with an opportunity to self-assess their interviewing skills and link their clinical work to counseling theory.
 Detailed instructions and an example will be provided.
-ALL transcription assignments should disguise the nature of any individual whom you may have interviewed. - 4) Orientation Papers (2): Students will be assigned two papers in which they will explore their approach to the counseling process.
+ALL transcription assignments should disguise the nature of your client.

+4) Orientation Papers (2): Students will be assigned two papers in which they will explore their approach to the counseling process.
 Prompts will be provided by the faculty supervisor.
 Students will digitally submit their papers to the instructor for review.

-Assignments turned in late WILL NOT be accepted for credit.
+Assignments turned in late may not be accepted for credit.
 Assignments are due by the date indicated on the syllabus.
 Though highly unlikely, late assignments may be accepted at the instructor's discretion with accompanying documentation of extenuating circumstances.
-Please communicate with the instructor if you believe an assignment will be late
+Please communicate with the instructor if you believe an assignment will be late.